stomt/stomt-javascript-sdk/README.md

 <img alt="Easy Integration" align="middle" width="380" src="feed-widget.png"/>

 ### addFeed
-The current version allows you to add a STOMT feed somewhere on your page:
+The current version allows you to add a STOMT feed somewhere on your page.
+It searched for an element with the id `stomt_feed` and adds the creation form in this element:
 ```JavaScript
 Stomt.push(['addFeed', options]);
 ```